qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector_selenium.rst

 Prerequisites
 -------------
-The Selenium window needs to load **Selenium Core** (the JavaScript part of Selenium) and the `qooxdoo user extensions for Selenium <http://qooxdoo.org/contrib/project/simulator/selenium-user-extension>`__ from the Simulator contribution to work.
+The Selenium window needs to load **Selenium Core** (the JavaScript part of Selenium) and the `qooxdoo user extensions for Selenium <http://qooxdoo.org/contrib/project/simulator/selenium-user-extension>`__ to work.
 Selenium Core can be downloaded as a zip archive from the `Selenium website <http://seleniumhq.org/download/>`_.
-The user extensions are located in the Simulator contribution (``trunk/tool/selenium/user_extension/user-extensions-qooxdoo.js``).
-Check out the Simulator from SVN or use `SourceForge's SVN view <http://qooxdoo-contrib.svn.sourceforge.net/viewvc/qooxdoo-contrib/trunk/qooxdoo-contrib/Simulator/trunk/tool/selenium/user_extension/user-extensions-qooxdoo.js?view=loghttp://qooxdoo-contrib.svn.sourceforge.net/viewvc/qooxdoo-contrib/trunk/qooxdoo-contrib/Simulator/trunk/tool/selenium/user_extension/user-extensions-qooxdoo.js?view=log>`_ to download the file directly.
+The user extensions are located in the qooxdoo framework since version 1.4 (``component/simulator/tool/user-extensions/user-extensions.js``).
+Users of older qooxdoo versions can use `SourceForge's SVN view <http://qooxdoo.svn.sourceforge.net/viewvc/qooxdoo/tags/release_1_4/qooxdoo/component/simulator/tool/user-extensions/user-extensions.js>`_ to download the file.

 If the Inspector is loaded over HTTP, the required scripts can be loaded directly from their online repositories by clicking the ``Set default URIs`` button in the Options window.